icicleio/docs/docs/api/Awaitable/index.md

 ##### Example

 The following code creates an awaitable that is resolved when a connection is successfully made to a server.
-The `connect()` method of the `Icicle\Socket\Client\Connector` class in the [Socket](socket.md) component use a similar approach to establish connections asynchronously.
+The `connect()` method of the [`Icicle\Socket\Connector\Connector`](../Socket/Connector.Connector.md) class in the Socket component use a similar approach to establish connections asynchronously.

 ```php
 use Icicle\Loop;